TheLimePixel/bento/features.md

 Traits are created using the `trait` keyword, and they are implemented using regular `impl` blocks.
 To implement a trait with a set of type arguments the trait or the first parameter must be defined within your module and all the trait's members must be accessible at the implementation site.
+Additionally, you may not implement a trait for a subtype if it is already implemented for one of its supertypes.

 For example: